Rescuers search for missing crew from Red Sea attack as US alleges Yemen rebels 'kidnapped' them

-DUBAI, United Arab Emirates (AP) — Rescuers searched Thursday for more than a dozen crew members who went missing after Yemen's Houthi rebels sank a ship in the Red Sea as the United States alleged the group may "have kidnapped" those on board.
+DUBAI, United Arab Emirates (AP) — Rescuers found four more crew members Thursday who went missing after Yemen's Houthi rebels sank a ship in the Red Sea as the United States alleged the group may "have kidnapped" others on board.

 The Houthis released dramatic footage of the sinking of the Liberian-flagged, Greek-owned Eternity C, which the rebels targeted with gunfire and explosive drones for hours, killing at least three crew members.